Field Guide to the Geology of North Norfolk

 Beeston - West Runton

-Parking: large car park at West Runton beach (Woman Hythe) sign posted from village (TG 184432).
+Parking: For access from the east end of the section there is a large car park at West Runton beach (Woman Hythe) sign posted from village (TG 184432).
 The proprietor makes a small charge, payable at the cafe or to an attendant in the season.
 No charge in winter.
+From the west there is street parking at the top of Cliff Road, by the Putting Green.
+A footpath beside the Putting Green and then steps lead down to the beach.
 Also free parking at Beeston Regis church, then walk around the east end of churchyard and make your way westwards along the cliff to the excellent private steps and down the beach.

-Access: best from West Runton (Woman Hythe).
-Also possible from private steps down from Beeston Regis Caravan Park at the west end of the section.
+Access: best from West Runton Gap (Woman Hythe).
+Alternatively from Sheringham end by walking eastwards along Promenade.
+Also possible from private steps down from Beeston Regis Caravan Park near the west end of the section but these steps are vulnerable to storm damage from time to time.
+They were intact when last inspected, February 2017.

 The Chalk is only exposed at low water.